Generally speaking, the distributor-less type ignition system can be divided into two basic categories:

-In analysing the above two statements you may be asking what the heck is the Switching Signal and the Switching Device?
+In analyzing the above two statements you may be asking what the heck is the Switching signal and the Switching device?
 Here are the basic definitions/descriptions:

 OK, that was simple enough.
 Knowing the above will help you understand and interpret the results of the tests you're gonna' perform.
 The basic layout of the test is as follows:

 - Interpret the results at each step.